Nursing (NURS)

 Semester Corequisite: NURS 4512

 Focuses on the professional nurse's role in working with culturally diverse populations in the community, exploring contemporary public health problems, and working collaboratively with the community as part of the interprofessional team.
 Includes social and health promotion theories and frameworks that guide community based, population focused practice and research to develop skills in community assessment, program planning, and interventions to help identified populations within the community achieve and maintain their optimal level of health.
 Attention to social determinants of health and relevant health policy.
 Formerly offered as NURS 450.
 Students may not earn credit in both courses.
 Enrollment restricted to Registered Nurses admitted to the RN to BSN program track.
 Department consent required.
-Satisfies the UD Social Sciences GE requirement D for nursing students.
+Satisfies the GE D4/4, DI designation for nursing students.

 NURS 4512.
 Community/Public Health Promotion Practicum.
 Units: 3